Pakistani hip-hop: Urdu Rap

 The Urdu rap genre is recently the fastest growing in the country.
 The majority of Urdu rappers are heavily influenced by Bohemia, a famous Punjabi rapper.
 In 2012, Urdu rap first gained popularity after rapper Faris Shafi released one of his controversial songs "Awaam".
-The song targeted the system of governance and was a sleeper hit.
+The song was a social commentary on Pakistan's governance and hit 3.5 Million views.
 His other renowned songs include Muskura, Jawab de, Waasta and several others.

-Subsequently, the genre gained increasing popularity after a hip-hop music duo Young Stunners, consisting of two independent Urdu rappers Talha Anjum and Talha Yunus, released their first song Burger-e-Karachi, a satirical take on the westernized urban elites and upper-middle-class people of Karachi.
+Subsequently, the genre gained increasing popularity after a hip-hop music duo Young Stunners, consisting of Talha Anjum and Talha Yunus when they released their debut single Burger-e-Karachi.
+A satirical take on the westernized urban elites and upper-middle-class people of Karachi.
 The song became instantly viral.
 Following which they threw back-to-back hits among which are Maila Majnu and Laam se Chaura.
-They lead the Malir Rap Boys and have successfully collaborated with different artists like Irfan Junejo and Asim Azhar.
-Currently, they are considered the pioneers of Urdu rap.
-Other collaborations include Indian rapper KR$NA for the successful song "Quarantine".
-The track has over 10 million views on YouTube.
+They led the Malir Rap Boys and have collaborated with artists such as Asim Azhar.
+They have also collaborated with Indian rappers such as the Indian rapper KR$NA for the song "Quarantine".

-Other notable rappers include Chinese-Pakistani entertainer Chen-K, Rap Demon, Savage, Sunny Khan Durrani, Jani, Munab A. Manay, Wustaaz, Marshall, Maarij, Kaashan, 2damn and others.